Nemanja Bjelica

-Nemanja Bjelica (Немања Бјелица, [němaɲa bjělitsa]; born 9 May 1988) is a Serbian professional basketball player for Fenerbahçe of the Turkish Basketball Super League and the EuroLeague.
-He also represents the senior Serbian national basketball team internationally.
+Nemanja Bjelica (Немања Бјелица, [němaɲa bjělitsa]; born 9 May 1988) is a Serbian former professional basketball player who is the head of basketball operations of Bahçeşehir Koleji.
+He represented the senior Serbian national team in international competition.
 Bjelica was an All-Euroleague First Team selection as well as the Euroleague MVP in 2015.
 Bjelica started his NBA career as a 27-year-old rookie when he signed in 2015 and played for the Minnesota Timberwolves for three seasons before signing with the Sacramento Kings in the 2018 offseason.
-In 2021, he was traded to the Miami Heat before signing with the Warriors during the offseason.
+In 2021, he was traded to the Miami Heat before signing with the Golden State Warriors during the offseason.
 With the Warriors, he won an NBA championship in 2022.

 Professional career

 Arkadia Traiskirchen (2007–2008)

 Bjelica began playing basketball at Aca Janjić basketball school, before joining the youth system of KK Partizan.
 He began his professional career in the 2007–08 season with the Arkadia Traiskirchen Lions of the Austrian League, averaging 8.5 points in 26 games.